 Coastal Associated Schools (CAS) Summer Winter ‘after school’ sporting competition for Year 9 students includes tennis, basketball, cricket and touch in Term 1 plus soccer, netball in Term 2.
 Apart from this, a number of Champion Schools competitions are available for individuals and teams throughout the year based on student interest and ability including but not limited to AFL, rugby, golf, 8 ball, athletics, swimming, cross country, triathlon (see www.schoolsport.com.au for complete list of secondary sport opportunities).

-This course leads to Year 10 Physical Education and Year 10 Advanced Physical Education elective.
+Additional Information: This course leads to Year 10 Physical Education and Year 10 Advanced Physical Education elective.

 Interested?Submit your details today